dobrolybova/PerformanceMonitor/README.md

 Flask based web server which store client performance data

+## Environment

+The server and postgres database are run in Docker containers.
+To start web server please execute:
+* docker-compose build
+* docker-compose up

 ## Communication protocol

 Client-Server communication is performed via REST API and has the following format: